Nursing Home Abuse and Neglect in South Carolina: Preventing and Reporting

 - sudden loss of interest in life

-- appearance of sudden demise of mental health
+- the appearance of the sudden demise of mental health

-- signs of nervousness, distrust or fear toward caregiver, conflicted
+- signs of nervousness, distrust or fear toward the caregiver, conflicted

 - symptoms of extreme shock such as the development of tics: rocking, refusing to speak

 In addition to reporting your concerns to Adult Protective Services, consider having your loved one examined by a trusted doctor who has some history with the individual or your family and will review medical records including medication and dosing.
 Finally, you may want to make immediate arrangements to move the resident, not waiting for APS to complete an investigation.

 South Carolina law punishes for actual or attempted sexual battery, which can be summarized as: “any intrusion, however slight, of any part of a person’s body or of any object into the genital or anal openings of another person’s body, except when such intrusion is accomplished for medically recognized treatment or diagnostic purposes.”
 Section 16-3-651

 Signs of Abuse:

 - unexplained bruising around genitals or breasts

 - symptoms of venereal disease